Interview with the School of Advanced Military Studies & Manuel Noriega (11/23/2007)

 Noriega:

 The invasion of Panama in December of 1989 was nothing more than a military exercise where Panama would serve as the experimental ground for a new type of warfare supported by new weapons, a new command and control (C2) structure, and new armament.
 All of the technology and procedures used during the invasion of Panama were subsequently used in future wars such as Desert Storm, Operation Enduring Freedom, and Operation Iraqi Freedom.
-High-intensity flamethrowers as well as “flectcher” incendiary bombs created a carnage beyond recognition and the poor barrio of Chorrillo met a fiery disaster due to the collateral damage caused by excessive and unnecessary firepower killing women and children indiscriminately; the damage was so intense that the bombardment of the barrio registered a seven on the Richter scale at the University of Panama.
+High-intensity flamethrowers as well as “fletcher” incendiary bombs created a carnage beyond recognition and the poor barrio of Chorrillo met a fiery disaster due to the collateral damage caused by excessive and unnecessary firepower killing women and children indiscriminately; the damage was so intense that the bombardment of the barrio registered a seven on the Richter scale at the University of Panama.

 The Americans, with their twelve thousand soldiers stationed in Panama, did not need another twenty thousand men if their goal was really to capture me.
 If that were the case, they could send one hundred men or Delta Force to capture me or kill me.
 The reason the Americans went ahead with the invasion was Orwellian.
 The Americans have a law that prohibits the assassination of foreign leaders.
 Evidently, of course, they have a no law against invading a sovereign country and killing hundreds of men, women, and babies.
 No, the invasion was not intended to capture me.
 They wanted me dead in any case like they had Premier Maurice Bishop of Grenada dead.